Rama-Chunduri/Task-Manager/README.md

   3. To clone the repo, use the command: https://github.com/cs100/final-project-snand021.git
   4. Run cmake . once the repo has been cloned onto your local machine
   5. Then run make
-  6. Run the bin file to: ./bin/ScheduleOrganizer
+  6. Run the following command to run the program: ./bin/ScheduleOrganizer
   7. The program should now be running!

  After running the program, you will be asked to Create a new account or if you are an existing user.
 Once you have chosen those options, you can successfully create a task or you can edit, view, or delete your task.